 Recently the FDA approved the insulin aspart injection from Novo Nordisk.
 This is a fast-acting insulin during mealtime that improves glycemic control in people with type 1 diabetes and type 2 diabetes.
 Endocrine News

 This insulin aspart injection got the name Fiasp.
 Fiasp is a new formulation of NovoLog which includes niacinamide.
-The niacinamide, aids to increase the speed of the absorption of insulin.
-This injection needs to be administrated before a meal or within 20 after the meal.
+The niacinamide aids in increasing the speed of the absorption of insulin.
+This injection needs to be administered before a meal or within 20 after the meal.
 (2)

 Producers of Fiasp created this product to match the physiological insulin mealtime response of people with diabetes.
 Along with niacinamide, i.e., vitamin B3, there is L-Arginine which is a naturally occurring amino acid that also helps increase the speed of absorption.

 This insulin injection got its approval thanks to clinical trials.
 These clinical trials showed that Fiasp leads to improvement in glucose levels in the long term.

 According to the trial researchers, there is a comparable overall rate of serious or blood glucose-confirmed hypoglycemia between aspart and Fiasp.

 The third phase clinical program had four trials with around 2100 people with type 1 diabetes and type 2 diabetes.
 At the 53rd European Association for the Study of Diabetes Annual Meeting, there was a presentation of data about this topic.
 (3)

 According to the data in the first trial, over a 52-week study, divided into two, 26-week treatment periods, there is a comparison between Fiasp and the conventional insulin aspart in people with type 1 diabetes.

-Over this period, Fiasp showed a statistically notably greater overall blood glucose reduction of around -0.10 percent in adults that have type 1 diabetes.
+Over this period, Fiasp showed a statistically notably greater overall blood glucose reduction of around -0.10 percent in adults who have type 1 diabetes.
 This is in comparison with the conventional insulin aspart.
 (4)

 In addition, Fiasp showed a statistically notable reduction in one-hour post-meal glucose increment of around -0.91 mmol or L.

 However, in the two-hour post-meal glucose increment there were no notable differences in comparison with the conventional insulin aspart.

 In October 2016, Novo Nordisk from the FDA received a CRL, i.e., a Complete Response Letter for Fiasp.
 And later on, on March 29, 2017, resubmitted the new medication application.